Cannabinoid hyperemesis syndrome: Epidemiology

 The exact proportion of the population affected by this syndrome is difficult to conclude because there have not always been specific criteria for diagnosis, there are no diagnostic tests to confirm it, and cannabis use may not be reported truthfully.
-A 2015 study that surveyed patients from an urban emergency department found that 32.9% of people who reported cannabis use of at least 20 days per month met criteria for CHS.
+A 2018 study that surveyed patients from an urban emergency department found that 32.9% of people who reported cannabis use of at least 20 days per month met criteria for CHS.
 Using this data, the authors estimated that roughly 2.75 million Americans suffer from CHS.
 However, the author and other experts on the subject acknowledge that there are limitations to this estimation and the prevalence of this disease can not be concluded at this time.
+A particular flaw of the study is that heavy marijuana users were counted as having CHS based only on whether they considered hot showers effective for relieving nausea, independently of whether they frequently had nausea or other CHS symptoms.

 At least eight deaths related to CHS have been reported in the United States.
 Since its documentation in 2004, there has been a significant rise in reported cases.
 Accurate tracking of the condition is difficult due to inconsistent recording in medical records.
-Researchers estimate that up to one-third of near-daily cannabis users in the U.S. may experience symptoms, ranging from mild to severe, affecting approximately six million people.
 The rise of the syndrome in the past two decades coincides with the expansion of marijuana legalization in the United States.
 An analysis of data from the National Emergency Department Sample between 2006 and 2013 found an increase in emergency room attendees with vomiting who also had cannabis use disorder, to a rate of approximately 13 per 100,000 attendees.
 It is possible this rise, of around 5 1/2 times, may be affected by sampling bias, as initial awareness of CHS prompted more diligent questioning and recording of when such ER attendees were also cannabis users.

 The number of people affected was unclear as of 2015.
 CHS has been reported more frequently in people that use cannabis daily (47.9% of people with CHS) and greater than daily (23.7% of people with CHS), compared to once weekly users (19.4% of people with CHS) and less frequent users (2.4% of people with CHS).
 A significant increase in the incidence of CHS (and other cannabis-related visits to the emergency department) has been noted in U.S. states that have legalized cannabis, with the incidence of cyclic vomiting prominently doubling in the US state of Colorado after legalization.
 As the use of cannabis continues to be legalized at the state level, the prevalence of CHS is expected to increase in the US.

 As of 2017 a French pharmacovigilance program for drug users had received reports of 29 cases of CHS.
 At the time there were 113 case described in the international medical literature.
 CHS incidence is likely to have been substantially under-reported.
 A retrospective application of the 2016 Rome IV criteria to cases recorded in prior literature suggested that the number of people with CHS had been over-estimated.